chlorid/a_file_explorer/README.md

 Download it at www.webtoolkit.eu and follow the installation instructions provided.
 For older Linux versions you might find Wt in the packet sources.
 The packet is named witty.
 Download the project a_file explorer to a local directory and compile with "make all".

-Complete instructions for MacOs (Thanks to δέλτα άλφα)
+Complete instructions for MacOs (Thanks to δέλτα άλφα):

 1) Install Xcode (free download from the Apple App Store)